 Mass and energy balances form the basis for designing, evaluating, and troubleshooting multiple effect evaporator sets.
 They account for all mass and energy entering and leaving an evaporator set.
 They can also be applied to subunits such as a single body, a single effect, multiple connected effects, flash tanks, the surface condenser, etc. They must be constructed carefully so as to be error-free if they are to be of value.
 Accurate information on the design and operating conditions of an operating evaporator set or sets must be obtained before undertaking mass and energy balance calculations.
-Reliable estimates must be made for use in design of a new evaporator set.
-The balance calculations are relatively straightforward for a single line evaporator set (Figure 5.1), but become more complicated when evaporator, concentrator, and pre-evaporator units are interconnected.
+Reliable estimates must be made for use in design of a new evaporator set (Figure 1), but become more complicated when evaporator, concentrator, and pre-evaporator units are interconnected.